Moritz Gottlieb Saphir, writer, journalist and somewhat of a joker.

-Nowadays, comedy and satire writers are quite popular and are especially liked by those who aren’t the target of their content 😀 But in the 1st half of the 19th century, being a satirical writer was quite a dangerous job.
-One wrong joke and you can get summoned to a duel or even face imprisonment.
+Nowadays, comedy and satire writers are quite popular and are especially famous by those who aren’t the target of their content.
+But in the 1st half of the 19th century, being a satirical writer was quite a dangerous job.
+One wrong joke and you take part in a duel or even face imprisonment.
 That’s exactly what happened to the Austrian satirical writer and journalist Moritz Gottlieb Saphir.

 Born as Moses Saphir in a village in Hungary, Moritz was destined to be a Rabbi.
 He studied first in a yeshiva in Bratislava and then in Prague.
-His travels exposed him to new, mainstream knowledge and he began to study English and German, and later also Latin and Greek.
+His travels kept exposing him to new, mainstream knowledge.
+He also studied English and German, and later also Latin and Greek.
 He moved to Pest, Hungary where he wrote his well received book “Poetische Erstlinge”.
-The book got him an invitation to Vienna where he was employed by the Wiener Theaterzeitung as a writer.
+The book got him an invitation to Vienna, where he was employed by the Wiener Theaterzeitung as a writer.

 He made too many enemies in Berlin, and so in 1829 he decided to move to Munich where he converted to Protestantism, The conversion somewhat eased the restrictions which were imposed on him due to his reputation.
 Finally, in 1834 Moritz returned to Vienna.
 His goal was to start his own newspaper, but he was forbidden to do so.
 Only 3 years later, in 1837, the ban was removed and he was able to found a daily satirical publication called “Der Humorist”.